-Step One -To replace the bottom portion of the seat start by removing both seat mechanism covers with a Phillips screw driver.
+To replace the bottom portion of the seat, start by removing both seat mechanism covers with a Phillips screwdriver.
+There are going to be 2 philip screws that hold the seat mechanism cover on as shown with the arrows below.